chrisuka/42_libft/README.md

 This was an introductory project for [Hive Helsinki](https://www.hive.fi/en/), the Finnish branch of the [42 Coding School](https://42.fr/en/homepage/) network.

-The idea was to re-code from scratch the functionality of a bunch of the standard libc functions, to learn to code in C as well as have a base library which to build upon as we are prohibited from using most built-in standard library functions in our projects.
+The assignment was to re-code from scratch the functionality of a subset of the standard libc functions, to learn to code in C as well as have a base library which to build upon as we are prohibited from using most built-in standard library functions in our projects.